 |Removal of Appendix/Gall Bladder||£6,500|

-What if I want health insurance but can't afford it?
+What if you want health insurance but can't afford it?

 There are many ways to bring down the cost of health insurance premiums and so don't immediately assume that it is beyond your budget.
 In our article '10 ways to cut the cost of health insurance' we provide practical tips on how to bring down the cost of the cover.
 The reality is that there is a policy to suit everyone's budget.